virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

 #### 6.2.
 Nebula

-[Nebula] is a cloed that occupies some volume in space.
-To draw a volume of matter we are going to use a technique called [Ray marching].
-But before we implement ray marching, we first need to create 3d noise that will define the look of our Nebula.
+[Nebula] is a cloud that occupies some volume in space.
+To draw a volume of matter, we are going to use a technique called [Ray marching].
+But before we implement ray marching, we first need to create 3D noise that will define the look of our Nebula.

 ##### 6.2.1.
 Nebula noise

-First we will define a base noise function that will take 3d vector as input and return a number.
-Just like with water noise, we are going to use FBM to add detail and Domain warping to change the shape of the noise:
+First, we will define a base noise function that will take 3D vector as input and return a number.
+Just like with water noise, we are going to use FBM to add detail and domain warping to change the shape of the noise:
 ```glsl
 float spiral_noise( in vec3 p )
 {